KavitaSurwade-21/CodeAlpha_Object-Detection-and-Tracking/README.md

 A real-time computer vision pipeline that **detects** objects in a video stream using **YOLOv8** and **tracks** them across frames with **Deep SORT**, assigning each object a persistent ID even through brief occlusion.
-Built for the CodeAlpha AI Internship, with several optional features added on top of the core brief to make the project demo- and resume-ready.

 ## ✅ How this satisfies the task brief